-RESPONSIBILITIES OF TI-CANADA'S EXECUTIVE DIRECTOR
+RESPONSIBILITIES OF TI-CANADA'S SENIOR ADVISOR

-The Executive Director (title changed from National Coordinator 14 December 2006) works under the general direction of and reports to the Chair of TI-Canada.
-The Executive Director also reports to the Board at each Board Meeting.
-The Executive Director, working in cooperation with the Board, Officers of the Board, Board members and the relevant Chairs of Board Committees, is responsible for:
+The Senior Advisor (title changed from National Coordinator 14 December 2006 to Executive Director; title changed from Executive Director to Senior Advisor - 2013) works under the general direction of and reports to the Chair of TI-Canada.
+The Senior Advisor also reports to the Board at each Board Meeting.
+The Senior Advisor, working in cooperation with the Board, Officers of the Board, Board members and the relevant Chairs of Board Committees, is responsible for:

 - 1. The maintenance of proper up-to-date corporate and financial records and the preparation of financial statements and reports for submission to each board meeting and the annual meeting of members. - 2.
-The publication of a TI-Canada Newsletter, three times a year [January 2004], with special issues as required. - 3.
+The publication of a TI-Canada Newsletter, three times a year [January 2004] [changed to two in 2008; changed to timely bulletins being put out electronically with regard to TI-Canada events], with special issues as required. - 3.
 Arrangements for Board meetings, Committee meetings, and the Annual General Meeting, including serving as Secretary to the Board and the recording of minutes, circulation of minutes, agendas and other documents at the direction of the Board and Committee Chairs. - 4.
 Assistance to officers, directors, Committees and their Chairs in fulfilling their responsibilities and carrying out their activities on behalf of TI-Canada. - 5.
 Assistance with membership recruitment, the maintenance of accurate and up-to-date membership records, membership up-date reports at Board meetings and annual membership renewals. - 6.
 Communication with the business community and the international NGO community, government, government agencies, and government officials with a view to enhancing awareness of Transparency International, TI-Canada, and the anti-corruption policies and initiatives of Transparency International and TI-Canada. - 7.
 Liaison with the media with a view to increasing public awareness of the work of TI and the international anti-corruption movement currently gaining international attention. - 8.
 Maintenance of a web page, with the web page designer. - 9.
-The prompt distribution of TI materials, as received, to the Officers of the Board and Committee Chairs and directors as are relevant to their responsibilities and interests, or as they may from time to time request. - 10.
-Liaison with TI-Secretariat and other TI National Chapters on issues of mutual interest.
+The prompt distribution of TI materials, as received, to the Officers of the Board and Committee Chairs and directors as are relevant to their responsibilities and interests, or as they may from time to time request.

-11. Such other tasks as may be assigned by the Board or requested by members of the Board, the Vice Chair or Treasurer or its Committee Chairs in consultation with the Chair where required.
+- 10. Liaison with TI-Secretariat and other TI National Chapters on issues of mutual interest. - 11.
+Such other tasks as may be assigned by the Board or requested by members of the Board, the Vice Chair or Treasurer or its Committee Chairs in consultation with the Chair where required.

-The Executive Director shall devote an average of approximately 25 [Jan.
-2006] hours per week (for a yearly total of 1300 [Jan.
-2006]) to the position for which s/he will be paid \$44.50 [Jan.
-2006] per hour plus GST.
+The Senior Advisor shall devote an average of approximately 25 [Jan.
+2006; changed to 27 as of Jan.
+2013] hours per week (for a yearly total of 1300 [Jan.
+2006]; changed to 1400 as of Jan.
+2013]) to the position for which s/he will be paid \$44.50 [Jan.
+2006] [changed to \$46.50 in Jan.
+2009; changed to \$50.50 as of January 2012] per hour plus GST [changed to HST in July 2010].
 It being understood that without the prior approval of the Chair or Vice Chair, the time spent in any one month shall not exceed 127 [Jan.
 2006] hours.

-The Executive Director submits a monthly report to the Chair following the end of each month indicating days worked, time spent and a brief description of the work carried out, and payment on account thereof will be made by TI-Canada within ten days following receipt of such report.
+The Senior Advisor submits a monthly report to the Chair following the end of each month indicating days worked, time spent and a brief description of the work carried out, and payment on account thereof will be made by TI-Canada within ten days following receipt of such report.

-The parties agree that the Executive Director shall at all times be an independent contractor and that this shall not constitute a contract of employment nor shall the relationship between the parties be that of employer and employee.
+The parties agree that the Senior Advisor shall at all times be an independent contractor and that this shall not constitute a contract of employment nor shall the relationship between the parties be that of employer and employee.